jeannie2/starwars-aframe/README.md

 This project was made using HTML, CSS, JavaScript, A-Frame

 ## How to use
-View on desktop (arrow keys, mouse) or VR
+Click link (https://starwars-aframe.vercel.app/), view on desktop (arrow keys) / mobile or VR